Surgery Prep and Recovery: Understanding Anesthesia

 Wondering how to prepare for surgery?
 You’ve come to the right place!
 The HealFast blog is filled with physician-curated content on surgery prep, surgery recovery, and general injury recovery nutrition!

-If you are going to be having an invasive surgery, i.e. an operation entering the body, then you will most certainly be given some type of anesthesia to help you through the procedure.
+If you are going to be having invasive surgery, i.e. an operation entering the body, then you will most certainly be given some type of anesthesia to help you through the procedure.

 Anesthesia is common, upwards of 40 million anesthetics are delivered annually in the US.
-Most of today’s advancements in surgical techniques are, in fact, afforded by improvement of anesthetic care.
-Anesthesia at its core is a highly scientific use of medical agents to render human body into a condition that allows a surgical procedure to occur.
+Most of today’s advancements in surgical techniques are, in fact, afforded by the improvement of anesthetic care.
+Anesthesia at its core is a highly scientific use of medical agents to render the human body into a condition that allows a surgical procedure to occur.

 As an anesthesiologist, I often get questions from friends and family asking what to expect as well as what goes on in the operating room during a procedure.
 First, it’s important to note that every surgery is different with unique challenges and sometimes unforeseen complications; but overall you’re in great hands, as the vast majority of anesthesia is safe.
 In fact, the operating room has become the safest room in the entire hospital.

 That said, today’s post is an overview of anesthesia and some of its interactions on the body.

 What’s the difference between Local, Regional, and General Anesthetics?

 First, for terminology sake, let me point out that “anesthesia” is the partial or total loss of sensation in a body part or the whole body.
 An “anesthetic” is the drug or agent used to induce or maintain the anesthesia.

 Local anesthetics: as the name implies, are applied directly to a specific location and are intended to provide a loss of sensation directly to that immediate area.